CotardSyndrome/CompleteSuicideManual-En/README.md

 For the `epub` version, open the [`The Complete Suicide Manual.epub`](English_epub/The%20Complete%20Suicide%20Manual.epub).
 But be warned!
 The book contains tables, and some ebook readers (especially [SumatraPDF](https://github.com/sumatrapdfreader/sumatrapdf/issues/2272)) may render them incorrectly.
 To check that it is being rendered correctly, flip through Chapter 1 and see if the tables are rendered.

-There is no `pdf` version, because some of the wider images and tables always gets cut off.
+There is no `pdf` version, because some of the wider images and tables always get cut off.

 The Chinese version is in [Chinese](Chinese) folder.